Rawneed/biblesearch-example-rails/README.md

 ## Taking it Further

 If you don't know Ruby on Rails yet, it's a great tool to learn.
-If you know it already—or when you learn it—we welcome your enhancements as [Github Pull Requests](https://help.github.com/articles/using-pull-requests).
+If you know it already—or when you learn it—we welcome your enhancements as [GitHub Pull Requests](https://help.github.com/articles/using-pull-requests).